-Dr. Goldman also has training in sport psychology and does volunteer work with non-for-profit organizations working with athletes and children encouraging healthy behaviors and a healthy lifestyle.
+Dr. Goldman has training in sport psychology and does volunteer work with non-for-profit organizations working with athletes and children encouraging healthy behaviors and a healthy lifestyle.
 She ran in the 2007 and 2013 NY marathons, several half marathons, and participated in a sprint distance triathlon.
 She is a Women’s Health Magazine Action Hero and a National Fitness Day Ambassador.
 She continues to live an active lifestyle while helping others live healthier and happier lives by promoting positive behavioral changes.
 She believes everyone CAN live a happy and healthy life!

 photo: Robert Adam Mayer